coding/ci-plugins/plugins/packer/packer/README.md

 : Disable parallelization (on by default), defaults to `false`

 force
-: Force a build to continue if artifacts exist, deletes existing artifacts, defaults to `false`
+: Force a build to continue if artifacts exist, deletes existing artifacts.

 readable
 : Machine-readable output, defaults to `false`